CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Regional Delivery/Day 1/RD_Ex1.md

 ## Overview

-In this exercise, you will configure threat protection policies in Microsoft Defender for Office 365 and use the Attack Simulator to mimic phishing and malware attacks.
-You will then explore how to analyze these simulated threats using Threat Explorer and real-time detections, gaining insights into how Defender identifies, tracks, and helps mitigate threats within your Office 365 environment.
+In this exercise, you will configure advanced threat protection policies and simulate real-world phishing and malware attacks using Microsoft Defender for Office 365.
+You will start by enabling Microsoft Defender CSPM and setting up both standard and strict protection policies to secure your environment.
+Then, using Attack Simulation Training, you’ll launch simulated phishing and malware campaigns to evaluate user susceptibility and test how well the configured policies mitigate threats.
+This hands-on exercise helps strengthen your organization’s security posture through layered protection and proactive user assessment.

 ## Objectives